 - Facebook (And this one is a DISTANT 3rd with most young people being much less active on Facebook.)

-Most photographers have a highly optimized Facebook and Instagram presence, but the one channel that is often overlooked by photographers is Pinterest.
+Most photographers have a highly optimized Facebook and Instagram presence (with hashtag strategies, boosting plans, and more), but the one channel that is often overlooked by photographers is Pinterest.
 And I would argue that Pinterest has THE MOST POTENTIAL to impact our businesses.
 The reasons for this are:

 1. It’s a Planning Tool